davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_high_spend.md

 ## high_spend

-Contains infomation relating to high spend data.
+Contains information relating to high spend data.

 A single payment request can have *many* high_spends.